ahheckel/FSL-scripts/README.md

 ### Usage
 * Create study-directory.
-* Copy and edit global settings in ./globalvars.
+* Copy and edit global settings in ./globalvars ,
-  Processing settings, acquisition parameters, directory structure
+  where processing settings, acquisition parameters, directory structure,
-  and naming of subjects/sessions and input files are defined there.
+  naming of subjects/sessions and input files are defined.
 * Arrange *.nii.gz files in input directory (./src).
 * Define GLMs for each module using FSL's Glm (./grp/GLM).
   For Freesurfer stats see https://surfer.nmr.mgh.harvard.edu/fswiki/FsgdExamples and